rodkevich/go-course/README.md

 ## Repo for 2021 Go course

+Use of Makefile:
-U can use Makefile from the project root to execute apps.
+run `make` from the project root to execute recipes

-Homework syntax is like go-run-homework-{HW_TASK_NUMBER}:
+Homework syntax is like go-run-homework:
-`make go-run-homework-001`
+`make go-run-homework`

+For optional code:
+`go-run-homework-optional:`

 For experimental code:
-`make go-run-homework-001-exp`
+`go-run-homework-exp`

+Then: input number of lesson for example `002`